 Yes, you need to know the client’s problem, understand the results desired, and create a solution to deliver the desired results.
 But you can’t just think about what the client wants right now.
 You also need to investigate what the client plans on doing in the future and what their vision is for their business.

-The last thing you want to have happen is for a client to invest thousands of dollars with you to build a website and in a year, when they want to add a new feature, be told they have to start over.
-By looking to the future early, you can create a solution that not only delivers exactly what the client needs right now, but a solution that can grow and evolve with them as their business grows and evolves.
+The last thing you want is for a client to invest thousands of dollars to build a website and in a year, when they want to add a new feature, be told they have to start over.
+By looking to the future early, you can create a solution that not only delivers exactly what the client needs right now but a solution that can grow and evolve with them as their business grows and evolves.

 11. Send A Handwritten Note

 Bills.
 Junk.
 Garbage.
 Bills.
 Junk.
 Bills.
 Garbage… That’s the experience most people have when going through their mail.
 But what if you changed that?
 What if your clients experienced something different?
 What if the next time they check the mail, they experience: Bills.
 Junk.
 Garbage.
 Bills.
 Junk.
 Bills.
 Oooh!
 What’s this?!